 For those of you who have been visiting with me on Twitter, you already know that my day doesn’t begin until my first, or sometimes second, cup of coffee.
-It was a happy day for me when my local costco started carrying Illy coffee.
-I first had this smooth, rich, deep cup of “liquid life” when I attended a pastry conference at the CIA in Napa Valley a few year ago.
+It was a happy day for me when my local Costco started carrying Illy coffee.
+I first had this smooth, rich, deep cup of “liquid life” when I attended a pastry conference at the CIA in Napa Valley a few years ago.
 I was hooked, but it is awfully expensive and I rarely splurged.
 Now I can have it and not feel as though I’m exploiting my bank account.
 My Twitter friends are very vocal about their coffee preferences and say they like illy but prefer Caffe Kimbo and LavAzz.
 What is your favorite bean?

 My 1st Anniversary of Zoe Bakes is coming up and I’ve ordered a special apron in honor of the event.
 I’ll be giving it away as soon as it arrives.
 One Year, how time flies!

 Another staple in my diet is chocolate.
 So for me the perfect dessert has both coffee and chocolate.
 As evidenced by my past posts on Devil’s Food, Mocha Buttercream and other combinations of these two wonderful ingredients, I’m loyal to the pairing.
 Here is my most recent and current favorite, the mocha chip cookie.